-Creative consumers and the retail space
+Creative consumers & the retail space

 A visual and collaborative approach to getting under the skin of creatively minded EU consumers

 Converse x Foot Locker

 Converse and Foot Locker have a strong and longstanding relationship, with both enjoying the success of exclusive customer offerings connected to their partnership.
 When two big brands come together, however, each with their own set of values and appeal, the audience becomes unique in its own right.

 Recognising that one size does not fit all, Converse came to us to develop a series of targeted shopper typologies.
 Primarily the purpose was to inform strategic business decisions of Converse at Foot Locker, but there was also a need to create new energy and excitement for the brand, both internally and externally.